ljjTYJR/PapersReading/Soft-Assignment.md

   - The result of the GMM clusters, which is shown that the: 1.
 The clusters' number are often various; 2.
 The GMMs can not describe the whole data correctly.
   - :question: The method treats the two point sets in an asymmetrical way, as one point set is GMM, and the other set is data.
 The main di

+- **Simultaneous Covariance Driven Correspondence (CDC) and Transformation Estimation in the Expectation Maximization Framework** :heavy_check_mark:

+  > M. Sofka, G. Yang and C. V. Stewart, "Simultaneous Covariance Driven Correspondence (CDC) and Transformation Estimation in the Expectation Maximization Framework," *2007 IEEE Conference on Computer Vision and Pattern Recognition*, 2007, pp. 1-8, doi: 10.1109/CVPR.2007.383166.
+  >
+  > [[pdf]](./papers/Simultaneous_Covariance_Driven_Correspondence_CDC_and_Transformation_Estimation_in_the_Expectation_Maximization_Framework.pdf)
+  >
+  > **Citations:**  50

+  - All-to-all correspondence, considering the covariance of the error between correspondence.
+Compared to *RPM*, the error is a kind of *anisotropic* distance.
+  - Compared to RPM, the proposed method can deal with clutter scenes.

+- **Point Set Registration With Similarity and Affine Transformations Based on Bidirectional KMPE Loss** :heavy_check_mark:

+  > Yang, Yang, et al. "Point set registration with similarity and affine transformations based on bidirectional KMPE loss." *IEEE transactions on cybernetics* 51.3 (2019): 1678-1689.
+  >
+  > **Citations:** 16
+  >
+  > [[pdf]](./papers/Point_Set_Registration_With_Similarity_and_Affine_Transformations_Based_on_Bidirectional_KMPE_Loss.pdf)

+  - The main contributions: 1) Bi-directional objective function based on ICP correspondence; 2) Use robust function to replace least square error.

 - **Point Set Registration: Coherent Point Drift** **(CPD)** :heavy_check_mark:

   > Myronenko, A., & Song, X. (2010).
 Point set registration: Coherent point drift. *IEEE transactions on pattern analysis and machine intelligence*, *32*(12), 2262-2275.